 Common Sterilization Methods And Techniques Used By Sterile Processing Professionals

-Sterilization is a critical aspect of healthcare and medical services, and it is the responsibility of sterile processing technicians to ensure that medical equipment and instruments are free from contaminants and pathogens.
+Sterilization is a critical aspect of healthcare and medical services.
+Sterile processing technicians ensure medical equipment and instruments are free from contaminants and pathogens.
 In this article, we’ll explore the various sterilization methods and techniques used by sterile processing technicians to maintain a safe and healthy environment for patients and healthcare workers.

 Steam Sterilization

-Steam sterilization, also known as autoclaving, is one of the most common sterilization methods used in healthcare facilities.
-This process involves subjecting medical instruments and equipment to high-pressure steam at a temperature of 121°C (250°F) for a specific period of time, which kills all microorganisms, including bacteria, viruses, and spores.
-Sterile processing programs teach students that steam sterilization is highly effective and is suitable for most types of medical equipment.
+Steam sterilization is also known as autoclaving.
+It is one of the most common sterilization methods implemented in hospitals and medical centers.
+Under this process medical equipment is purified in high-pressure steam at a temperature of 121°C (250°F) for a certain time.
+Sterile processing programs teach students that steam sterilization is highly effective and suitable for most medical equipment.

 Ethylene Oxide Sterilization